BartMassey/wordle5/README.md

 and that Rust's `count_ones()` intrinsic provides easy access to it.

-Some global variables are used to reduce the size of the search argument list: it turns out having too many parameters to the search function slows down the code noticeably due to parameter passing.
-Because threaded versions of this code, global variables use Rust's `Atomic` types to guarantee correct synchronization.
-It is possible that using `unsafe` code in the single-threaded case to access non-atomic global variables could make things a bit faster, but it hardly seems worth going there.

 A bunch of stuff that might either slow things down or just make them less convenient has been hidden behind Rust `feature` gates and must be turned on at compile time.
 See